RED VELVET CAKE!

 A note about the food dye: I used food paste which is industrial strength colouring.
 I estimated a heaping teaspoon which was exactly the right amount, although the batter and ensuing cakes look a bit startling at first to the untrained eye.
 Paul said the baked cakes resembled tins filled with tomato paste.
 And he wasn't wrong.

 The cakes didn't rise as much as I had thought they would, and they felt very heavy and impermeable.
-Whilst impermeability is a good property if you are making, say for example, rubber or pottery, in a cake it is not so desirable.
+Whilst impermeability is a good property if you

 Still, I persevered on and and set to making the icing.
 Believe me, for those three ingredients, this is some delicious icing.
 We ate most of it straight from the bowl.
 I love cream cheese at the best of times, sweet or savoury and I would definitely use this again, perhaps on a Carrot Cake.